IB Mathematics AI SL Arithmetic sequences and series Study Notes - New Syllabus

 ♦The TVM (Time-Value-of-Money) Solver in TI-84 Plus is a useful tool for calculating compound interest problems.

-Example You invest $5000 in a savings account with an annual interest rate of 5%, compounded monthly, and want to know the value of your investment after 10 years. ▶️Answer/ExplanationSolution: Step 1: Step 2:
+Example Using the TI-84 Plus.
+You invest $5000 in a savings account with an annual interest rate of 5%, compounded monthly.
+What is value after the 10 years. ▶️Answer/ExplanationSolution: Step 1: Step 2:

 ♦Code: